 The Observation Date(s) will be specified in the relevant pricing supplement, and each such date is subject to adjustment as described below.
 If an Observation Date is not a trading day or if there is a market disruption event on that day, the applicable Observation Date will be postponed to the immediately succeeding trading day during which no market disruption event shall have occurred or be continuing.
-In no event, however, will any Observation Date.
-If the tenth business day following the date originally scheduled to be that Observation Date is not a trading day, or if there is a market disruption event on that date, the calculation agent will determine the closing price for that Observation Date on such date in accordance with the calculation agent's good faith estimate of the closing price that would have prevailed but for such suspension or limitation or non-trading day.
+In no event, however, will any Observation Date be postponed more than ten business days following the date originally scheduled to be that Observation Date.
+If the tenth business day following the date originally scheduled to be the applicable Observation Date is not a trading day, or if there is a market disruption event on that date, the calculation agent will determine the closing price for that Observation Date on such date in accordance with the calculation agent's good faith estimate of the closing price that would have prevailed but for such suspension or limitation or non-trading day.